YasmineBB/ceramics-studio-platform/README.md

 #### Comment on blog posts so that I can interact with the teachers and my fellow students

+I tested commenting on blog posts from different test accounts and the comments were sent to the admin panel for approval by admin.
+Once approved in the admin panel they appear on the post detail page.
+There is a bug with this feature which I have explained in the *Current Issues & Bugs* section.

 #### View the comments made on blog posts by other users so that I can interact with my fellow potters at the studio

+Comments made are visible on the blog detail page.

 #### View the work of other students so that I can be active in the Social Ceramics community